 However, home care often becomes more expensive over time.
 Home care needs may become more extensive or complicated, and family members may not be able to pick up the slack, which could require additional paid care and services.
 Sometimes, hidden expenses make the true cost of home care too high.
-Families often fail to calculate peripheral expenses: the continued or expanded cost of running a home (such as taxes, utilities, insurance, and maintenance); the cost to family members of transportation and missed work; and the costs of temporary workers to fill in when family members can't make it or when regular care falls through.
+Families often fail to calculate expenses like the continued or expanded cost of running a home (taxes, utilities, insurance, and maintenance); the cost to family members of transportation and missed work; and the cost of temporary workers to fill in when family members can't make it or when regular care falls through.

 Nonmedical care.
-Most of the care people need at home is not medical or nursing care, but help with what are called the activities of daily living (ADLs).
-These include bathing, using the toilet, dressing, eating, getting in and out of bed or a chair, and walking around.
-For people with Alzheimer's or other cognitive impairment, home care may consist primarily of making sure that the person does not become lost, disoriented, or injured.
+Most of the care people need at home is not medical or nursing care, but help with "activities of daily living" (ADLs).
+ADLs include bathing, using the toilet, dressing, eating, getting in and out of bed or a chair, and walking around.
+For people with Alzheimer's or other cognitive impairment, home care might consist primarily of making sure that the person does not become lost, disoriented, or injured.

 For these kinds of nonmedical assistance, home care is often better than residential care.
 Home care is provided one-on-one, whereas residential facilities have staff-to-resident ratios of one-to-ten or more.
 And by choosing and monitoring a home care agency or individual home care providers, you may be better able to control the quality of care you receive.
 On the other hand, tracking the effectiveness of home care is primarily up to the family, whereas residential facilities have professional staff members who are supposed to check regularly on the quality of nonmedical care provided.

 Even if home care is a workable alternative, it may not remain so.
-Physical needs change over time; home care that now works well may later become impractical.
-For this reason, you may want to begin planning for the possibility of residential care at some later date -- especially if you or your family member is facing Alzheimer's disease or some other form of dementia.
+Physical needs change over time; home care that works well now might become impractical later.
+For this reason, you might want to begin planning for the possibility of residential care at some later date—especially if you or your family member is facing Alzheimer's disease or some other form of dementia.